A bear hazard assessment for Bragg Creek was updated in 2016

 The growth of human settlement, agriculture, industry and recreation increasingly brings bears and people together, which often causes conflict.
 Bears may kill or maul livestock, consume crops, or create nuisances in residential and other areas.
 On occasion, bears threaten, maul and even kill people.
 After these incidents, especially when described in gory details in the media, the mere sighting of bears close to camping grounds, farms or residences sparks concern and worry.
 The beekeeper with damaged beehives, the tourist-lodge operator who is confronted with bears around the fish-cleaning table, or the camper who sees one skulking near his tent may demand information, compensation or even bear removal.

-The Fish and Wildlife Division has kept records of personal or property losses from bears since the early 1970s and from 1982 onwards has entered these into a computerized database.
+Complaints the Fish and Wildlife Division keeps of personal or property losses from bears since the early 1970s have been entered into a computerized database.
 Yearly trends in the number of complaints on provincial lands are provided in the accompanying figure.
 In the case of black bears, although there is annual variation, often related to availability of natural foods, there is neither a major increase or decrease over the 22 years shown.
-Most frequently complaints concerned the problematic sightings of bears in close proximity to areas of human activity (34%), human harassment (24%), beeyard damages (13%), killing, mauling or harassment of livestock or pets (13%), campgrounds (5%), other property (5%), industrial (2%), and others (4%).
+Most frequently complaints concern the problematic sightings of bears in close proximity to areas of human activity (34%), human harassment (24%), beeyard damages (13%), killing, mauling or harassment of livestock or pets (13%), campgrounds (5%), other property (5%), industrial (2%), and others (4%).
 With grizzly bears, complaints have increased significantly in recent years; most of them pertaining to sightings (this may reflect, in part, a greater tendency to report such sightings in recent years).

 Bears and Beehives